ohorbachevskyi/graphql-github-api/README.md

   files(base: 5, head: 1)
 }
 ```
-where `base` - order number of the base commit, `head` - order number of the head commit.
+where `base` - sequence number of the base commit, `head` - sequence number of the head commit.

 ***Examples:***